 It is possible to include the bed friction drag on the current profile by assuming a bed shear profile (or logarithmic profile).
-For MIKE 21 FM the bed shear profile will be applied in the whole water column.
+In MIKE 3 FM the bed shear profile is only applied in the bottom layer of the model, and the calculated flow conditions in the other layers are not modified.

 The wind drag can also cause increased flow velocities in the upper part of the water column, and corresponding velocities in the opposite direction in the lower part.
-In MIKE 3 FM this effect can be included in the hydrodynamic output, but the depth averaged MIKE 21 FM is not able to do that.
-So if this flow regime should be described in MIKE 21 FM PT, the wind induced profile must be applied, that will distribute the depth averaged flow in the water column.
+In MIKE 3 FM this effect can be included in the hydrodynamic output.